awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. Open the AWS CodeStar console at [https://console\.aws\.amazon\.com/codestar/](https://console.aws.amazon.com/codestar/)\.

-   Choose the project\.
+1. Choose **Projects** from the navigation pane and choose your project\.

-1. In the navigation bar for the project, choose **Team**\.
+1. In the side navigation pane for the project, choose **Team**\.

 1. On the **Team members** page, choose **Add team member**\.

 1. In **Choose user**, do one of the following:
    + If an IAM user already exists for the person you want to add, choose the IAM user name from the list\.
 **Note**
-Users who have already been added to another AWS CodeStar project appear in the **AWS CodeStar users from other projects** list\.
+Users who have already been added to another AWS CodeStar project appear in the **Existing AWS CodeStar users** list\.

-     On the **Add team member** tab, in **Project role**, choose the AWS CodeStar role \(Owner, Contributor, or Viewer\) for this user\.
+     In **Project role**, choose the AWS CodeStar role \(Owner, Contributor, or Viewer\) for this user\.
 This is an AWS CodeStar project\-level role that can only be changed by an owner of the project\.
 When applied to an IAM user, the role provides all permissions required to access AWS CodeStar project resources\.
 It applies policies required for creating and managing Git credentials for code stored in CodeCommit in IAM or uploading Amazon EC2 SSH keys for the user in IAM\.
 **Important**
 You cannot provide or change the display name or email information for an IAM user unless you are signed in to the console as that user\.
 For more information, see [Manage Display Information for Your AWS CodeStar User Profile ](how-to-manage-user-pref.md)\.

-     Choose **Add**\.
+     Choose **Add team member**\.
-![\[Adding an existing IAM user to the team for a project\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-team-add.png)
    + If an IAM user does not exist for the person you want to add to the project, choose **Create new IAM user**\.
-Enter the IAM user name, AWS CodeStar display name, email address, and project role you want to apply to this new user, and then choose **Create**\.
+You will be redirected to the IAM console where you can create a new IAM user, see [Creating IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) in the *IAM user guide* for more information\.
+After you create your IAM user, return to the AWS CodeStar console, refresh the list of users, and choose the IAM user you created from the dropdown list\.
+Enter the AWS CodeStardisplay name, email address, and project role you want to apply to this new user, and then choose **Add team member**\.
-![\[Creating a new IAM user to add to the team for a project\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-team-add-new.png)

-     You are redirected to the IAM console to confirm user creation\.
-Choose **Create user**, save the password information for that new user, and then choose **Close** to return to the AWS CodeStar console\.
-The user is added to the project with the role you chose\.
 **Note**
 For ease of management, at least one user should be assigned the Owner role for the project\.